-Osteopathy is an evidence-based, natural form of expert manual therapy that diagnoses and manages a variety of problems, including but not restricted to:
+If you’re wondering whether you should seek an osteopath’s help, this will help you reach a decision.
+Osteopathy is an evidence-based, natural form of expert manual therapy that diagnoses and manages a variety of problems.
+This includes but is not restricted to:

 Osteopathy boasts better results than simple massage, acupuncture and exercise-based therapy.
 The way we articulate and manipulate joints creates more of a change than all of their modalities mentioned above.
 Osteopaths also take time to listen to their patients – at the Movement and Wellbeing Clinic we allow up to 30 mins per appointment, so we can not only get to know the patient but also get to know their specific individual symptoms; each and every person is different and they should be treated this way.

 When is the right time to use an Osteopath?